-- 6.1 The company complies fully with the DBS Code of Practice regarding the correct handling, use, storage, retention and disposal of Disclosures and Disclosure information. - 6.2 It also complies fully with its obligations under the Data Protection Act and other relevant legislation pertaining to the safe handling, use, storage, retention and disposal of Disclosure information.
+- 6.1 The company complies fully with the DBS Code of Practice regarding the correct handling, use, storage, retention and disposal of Disclosures and Disclosure information. - 6.2 It also complies fully with its obligations under the General Data Protection Regulation (supplemented by the Data Protection Act) and other relevant legislation pertaining to the safe handling, use, storage, retention and disposal of Disclosure information.